sms1097/PCA/README.md

 # PCA
 Implements Principal Comonents Analysis to assess influence of principal components on variability of data.
+Makes covariance matrix and finds eigen vectors and eigen values.
+From there will return standard deviations and matrix with Principal Components.
+Optional summarize function will figure out how many Principal Componenets to keep in order to explain at lead 99% of the variability in the data (by default, this value can be changed if the user desires.)